HMS Pitt (1816)

+HMS Pitt was a 74-gun third rate built for the Royal Navy in the 1810s.
+Left incomplete after her launching in 1816, she was finally completed in 183, but was never commissioned.

-HMS Pitt was a 74-gun third rate ship of the line of the Royal Navy, built by Nicholas Diddams and launched on 13 April 1816 at Portsmouth Dockyard.
+and launched on 13 April 1816 at Portsmouth Dockyard.

-Intended for use in the Napoleonic Wars the end of the wars rendered her obsolete even before she was launched.
-Her huge crew of 590 men was a huge burden on the state during peace time.
 She never served any military function.

 Pitt was sold for use as a "coal depot" in 1860, sitting In Portsmouth Docks but purely to hold coal brought in by sea from the north to serve the south of England.
 She was broken up in 1877.